 As noted in the previous section, we believe that courts would, in appropriate cases, issue such stays without statutory prompting.
 Indeed, one way to evaluate what would happen if Section 1500 were repealed is to examine how courts manage duplicative litigation currently permitted under the statute (recall that duplicative litigation is currently permitted provided the CFC case is filed first).
-The CFC's "experience reflects that, in the wide majority of instances where two related suits are filed in different courts, one of them is stayed."
-A close review of the CFC and district court dockets in the 18 cases identified in Appendix A to the Report as having survived a motion to dismiss under Section 1500 reveal great variety in how courts handle the issue.
+The CFC's "experience reflects that, in the wide majority of instances where two related suits are filed in different courts, one of them is stayed."280 A close review of the CFC and district court dockets in the 18 cases identified in Appendix A to the Report as having survived a motion to dismiss under Section 1500 reveal great variety in how courts handle the issue.
 A few examples are illustrative.
 In Hansen, the takings-tort case arising out of the Forest Service's contamination of a private ranch's groundwater, a judicial stay of proceedings reduced the burden of the duplicative litigation.
 As noted above, the plaintiff filed first in the CFC, and in the district court months later, and the district court issued a stay while proceedings moved forward in the CFC.
-In the end, the district court case was dismissed after are judicial, administrative, or arbitral in character," and without finding that "the issues in such proceedings are necessarily controlling of the action before the court").
+281 In the end, the district court case was dismissed after the parties reached a settlement requiring the government to pay the plaintiff \$250,000.
+In other cases, litigation has proceeded independently to completion in both courts.
+282 In still other cases, one court has ordered Alternative Dispute Resolution (ADR), resulting in a settlement that narrowed the issues and helped bring proceedings in the second court to a swifter end.
+283